 Eldar returns to his board without responding.

+Eldar continues his mysterious work, winning every game, teaching nothing, locked forever behind walls that might hide profound wisdom or might hide nothing at all.
+No one can tell.
+No one will ever know.
 And the masters continue their study, losing to Eldar daily yet growing in wisdom, because they have learned something more valuable than impenetrable mystery: they have learned to keep their minds open, to value transparent reasoning over opaque pronouncement, to build understanding that can be shared.

 Eldar will win forever.
 The masters will lose daily.
-But they'll grow wiser from their losses, because their minds are open—their reasoning can be traced, their thoughts can be followed, their understanding can be examined and refined.
+But they'll grow wiser from their losses, because their minds are open—their reasoning can be followed, their thoughts can be followed, their understanding can be examined and refined.
 In a garden between the spheres, this makes them more reliable—and thus better teachers—than any mysterious oracle, no matter how powerful.
 A lesson worth remembering, whether you're studying chess or navigating any domain where expertise hides behind impenetrable walls... including the far stranger landscapes of the Twilight Zone.

 THE END